caktus/tequila/research.rst

 repo, with the naming scheme ``tequila-<rolename>``.
 Each role repo would get a tagged release number when changes land in master.

-..
-FIXME

 What is the point of the tequila repo, then?

+The tequila repo, then, would be a pip-installable central clearinghouse for these roles.
+It would also get one overall tagged release number tying together the release numbers for all of the individual roles.
+It could also ship with an installation script that would call ``ansible-galaxy`` for all of the tequila sub-repo versions relevant for the current tequila release.

-People would still be free, however, to directly install individual tequila roles using ``ansible-galaxy``.
+People would still be free, however, to install individual tequila roles by directly using ``ansible-galaxy``.
 We may even wish to do this for infrequently used roles that are only relevant for some projects.

+The remaining question is how to deal with development of the tequila roles themselves.
+How can developers try them out before release?
+For installing feature branches, it should be sufficient to use the branch name as the version in the ``ansible-galaxy`` command.
+For iterative development, we can edit the project's ``ansible.cfg`` in-place to include the repo for the role at the head of the ``roles_path`` variable.

 ..
-FIXME

-How can we try out new versions of tequila roles before they are released?

-- branch name as the version in the ``ansible-galaxy`` command
-- edit ``ansible.cfg`` in-place to include the repo for the role
+FIXME: What scripts ship with tequila?

 ..
-FIXME

-The caktus/tequila repo, then, would be a pip-installable central clearinghouse for these roles.
-It would also get a tagged release number, and would have an installation script that would call ``ansible-galaxy`` for all of the tequila sub-repo versions relevant for the current tequila release.
+FIXME: What is the relationship between pip installing tequila and ansible-galaxy installing tequila roles?

 Secrets